Seyyal Taner: Career

 With the song "Dünya" Taner came second in the Turkish National Final for the Eurovision Song Contest 1986.
 The following year, she and the group Lokomotif came first with the song "Şarkım Sevgi Üstüne".
 They failed to score any points and finished last in the 1987 Eurovision Song Contest.
 After the result, she took a break.
-Then she returned to music and recorded "Nanay".
+She returned to music and recorded "Nanay".
 Other 1980s singles include "Elalem Ne Der", "Naciye", "Leyla", "Nanay" and "Neler Oluyor".

 In 1990, Taner moved to Bodrum.
-In 1991, she released the album "Alladı Pulladı" for which she contributed some lyrics and music.
+In 1991, she released the album Alladı Pulladı for which she contributed some lyrics and music.
 Early 1990s singles include "Alladı Pulladı", "Şiirimin Dili", "Kırk Yılık Kani", "La Havle Ya Settar".
 In 1993, she released "Geliyorum", after which she took a long break from music.

 In 2002, Taner released her best of album "Seyyalname", "En İyileriyle Seyyal Taner" in 2005 and "En İyileriyle Seyyal Taner 2" in 2007.
 In 2007, she duetted "Erkek Adamsın" with Zakkum in his first studio album.
 In March 2012, she released her maxi-single album; Ethnic Rock. and toured.
 In 2014, she sang "Canımsın Deme Bana" on the "Wonderland" album of İlhan Erşahin.

 Taner has many gay fans and is considered a Turkish gay icon.
 According to the LGBT magazine, KAOS GL, she is their "greatest gay icon."